BREAKOUT SESSIONS: THURSDAY, JUNE 1, 2023

 In recent years, Chester County school districts and the CCIU have experienced increasing challenges in filling open vacancies, especially among support staff positions.
 Each individual school district has initiated more visible campaigns in an effort to attract new talent, but the question was raised: what more could be done collectively at a county level?

-Joanne Redden, Assistant Director of Human Resources, CCIU 24
+Joanne Redden, Assistant Director of Human Resources, Chester County IU 24

-Melissa Smith, Assistant Director of Communications, CCIU 24
+Melissa Smith, Assistant Director of Communications, Chester County IU 24

 Project SEARCH Kalahari: Meet Interns & Tour of the Program